lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

  Estimated Lab Time: 15 minutes

 ## Learning Objectives
-A Model is a web-besed interface which allow users to collect and monitor metrics for the business processes.

 The Model has Milestone(s), and an Identifier which is mapped to one, or more, of the milestone(s).
 The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console.
 A Milestone is a key component of a Model.
 Milestone(s) define point(s) in a business process that represent progress.
 Your Model requires an Initial Milestone and a Terminal Milestone.
 Every Model must have a unique instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model.